 They say a picture is worth a thousand words – imagine how many words and much time we could save ourselves if we used VR in presentations, at conferences, or in training sessions.

-If you’ve ever given a presentation on a very specific, very descriptive topic, you might have thought: “Well, this would be a lot easier if I could just show people what I’m talking about.
+If you’ve ever given presentations on a very specific, very descriptive topic, you might have thought: “Well, this would be a lot easier if I could just show people what I’m talking about.
 Not in a 2D picture, or a graph, or a pie chart, but in a form that’s a little bit more realistic.
 Like…in a 360° video or in virtual reality.”
-And you were probably right thinking that.
-360° videos (videos which are recorded with a 360° spherical camera, recording the view in every direction at the same time and creating a form of virtual reality) or VR (virtual reality, a technology that replicates an environment, real or imagined, and mimics the user’s presence in the environment to allow interaction) are no longer a thing of the distant future or something that is only used in gaming and the movie industry.
+You were probably right thinking that.
+360° videos (videos which are recorded with a 360° spherical camera, recording the view in every direction at the same time, and creating a form of virtual reality), or VR (virtual reality, a technology that replicates an environment, real or imagined.
+Mimicking the user’s presence in the environment to allow interaction) are no longer a thing of the distant future, or something that is only used in gaming and the movie industry.

 VR has the potential to make our lives a lot easier

 Over the past 5 years, with a myriad of start-ups raising significant amounts of money in venture capital, VR has slowly been entering mainstream application and commercial usage.
-It is now something that is, thanks to all the tremendous ways in which VR can improve participant engagement and human interaction and enhance experiences, used quite widely in, for example, medicine, education, and business.
+It is now something that is, thanks to all the tremendous ways in which VR can improve participant engagement and human interaction and enhance experiences, used quite widely in many fields.
 However, VR has the potential to make our lives a lot easier in many other areas, and using the technology in presentations may very well be something that will soon become a standard practice.